 2. Visit the Michael Davitt Museum

-The Michael Davitt Memorial Museum in the nearby village of Straide houses an extensive collection of documents, photos, prison records, police reports, Land Acts, letters, postcards, posters and other items belonging to one of Mayo’s most famous sons, Michael Davitt, founder of the Irish Land League.
+The Michael Davitt Memorial Museum is located in the nearby village of Straide.
+The museum houses an extensive collection of documents, photos, prison records, police reports, Land Acts, letters, postcards, posters and other items belonging to Michael Davitt.
+Founder of the Irish Land League, Michael Davitt is one of Mayo’s most famous sons.
 There is also the excellent audio-visual presentation which enhances the exhibition, with knowledgeable and friendly staff also on hand to give you a guided tour.
 This tour encompasses Davitt’s grave and also Straide Abbey, if desired.

 3. Learn about Argentina’s National Hero – Admiral William Brown

-Mayo-born Admiral William Brown is worshipped in Argentina, the country he helped create with famous victories over Spanish and Brazilian fleets, usually against overwhelming odds.
+Mayo-born Admiral William Brown is worshipped in Argentina.
+This is the country he helped create with famous victories over Spanish and Brazilian fleets, usually against overwhelming odds.
 Over 1,000 streets, 400 statues, several towns and a major city bear his name in his adopted land.
-This little town in North East Mayo is the home place of Admiral William Brown and while you are in Foxford it is definitely worth your while to take a stroll down by the memorial which is located on the banks of the River Moy.
+This little town in North East Mayo is the home place of Admiral William Brown.
+While you are in Foxford it is definitely worth your while to take a stroll down by the memorial which is located on the banks of the River Moy.
 It will give you a great insight into the life in which the admiral lived.

 For more information: Admiral William Brown Society

-Over-looking the world famous river Moy, Foxford hosts an array of quaint, Irish pubs that are renowned for a great pint of Guinness.
-Whether it is live music you are after or a quality chat with knowledgeable locals about fishing in the area, there is a whole host of public houses that will welcome you with open arms.
+Overlooking the world famous river Moy, Foxford hosts an array of quaint, Irish pubs that are renowned for a great pint of Guinness.
+It has everything, whether it is live music you are after or a quality chat with knowledgeable locals about fishing in the area.
+There is a whole host of public houses that will welcome you with open arms.
 The choice is yours…

 5. Things to do in Foxford – Take a walk on the wild side

-Situated on the River Moy, the picturesque town of Foxford nestled between the Ox and Nephin mountains Foxford is the ideal location for a relaxing, stress free break away from the routines of working life.
+Situated on the River Moy, the picturesque town of Foxford is nestled between the Ox and Nephin mountains.
+Foxford is the ideal location for a relaxing, stress free break away from the routines of working life.
 There are a number of loop walks in the area and they all vary in distance and difficulty.
-The Foxford Way Loop is 33km long, with the Ox Mountains on one side and the distinctive Nephin Mountain on the other; is one of Mayo’s finest walks.
+The Foxford Way Loop is 33km long and is one of Mayo’s finest walks, with the Ox Mountains on one side and the distinctive Nephin Mountain on the other.

 Larganmore Loop and Prebaun focus on country lanes bog tracks and hillsides, taking in sections of the Foxford Way.
 The Callow Loop takes walkers through country lanes, and bog tracks taking in sections of the Foxford Way and vistas of Callow Lake.
 The Shanwar – Belgarrow Loop will bring walkers through the scenic and wonderful views of Nephin and the Ox Mountains.